-Determine where each of your six needs are being met and which two needs are most important to you.
-Once you are able to identify your needs and the needs of others, we can then determine which needs are in conflict that make you unfulfilled, empty and dissatisfied, and why healthy relationships are not being met.
+First, try to determine where each of your six needs are being met.
+Next, determine which two needs are most important to you.
+Once you are able to identify your needs and the needs of others, we can then determine which needs are in conflict.
+Thus causing you to feel unfulfilled, empty and dissatisfied.
+Furthermore why healthy relationships are not being met.

 By completing this exercise, you will have a greater appreciation for my next blog, Unleash The Power Within.
 There, we will explore the 6 Human Needs at a practical and much deeper level.